jane/react-whirligig/README.md

 ### next:_func_

-Advances the track to the next set of visible slides.
-If there are not enough remaining slides to transition the full number of visible slides, it will transition to the end of the track.
-If already at the end of the track, calling `next` will transition the track to index 0
+Advances the whirligig to the next set of visible slides.
+If there are not enough remaining slides to transition the full number of visible slides, it will transition to the end of the whirligig If already at the end of the whirligig, calling `next` will transition the whirligig to index 0.

 ### prev:_func_

-Recedes the track to the previous set of visible slides.
-If there are not enough remaining slides to transition the full number of visible slides, it will transition to the beginning of the track.
-If already at the beginning of the track, calling `prev` will transition the track to last full set of visible slides in the track.
+Recedes the whirligig to the previous set of visible slides.
+If there are not enough remaining slides to transition the full number of visible slides, it will transition to the beginning of the whirligig If already at the beginning of the whirligig, calling `prev` will transition the whirligig to last full set of visible slides in the whirligig.

 ## Contributors